Using C# to Include Recharts Graphs in Emails

 Command Description

-<BarChart width={600} height={300} ...> Defines a bar chart with specified dimensions using the Recharts library.
-Essential for rendering the visual representation of data.
+<BarChart width={600} height={300} ...> Defines a bar chart using the Recharts library with given dimensions. necessary for creating the data's visual representation.

-Generating and Emailing Charts with C# Backend
+Chart Generation and Emailing Using a C# Backend

-C# Backend Integration for Email Delivery
+Backend Integration in C# for Email Distribution

 using System;